Virtual Target Trajectory Prediction for Stochastic Targets: Data Generation

 \subsection{Simple Target}

 As a practical illustration of the problem described in Sec.~\ref{sec:problem_statement}, consider a target flying in the horizontal plane, i.e., $\mathbf{x} \in \mathbb{R}^2$, with a constant velocity and performing random maneuvers.
 This scenario serves as an instructive example of a stochastically moving target.
 Three different types of maneuvers are assumed: left turn, right turn, and straight flight.
-At the beginning of a trajectory (at the origin, flying northbound), the type and duration of the maneuver and the radius (bounded by the lateral acceleration) of the turn are randomly chosen from a uniform distribution with parameters depicted in Table~\ref{tab:maneuver_parameters}.
+At the beginning of a trajectory (at the origin, flying northbound), the type and duration of the maneuver and the radius (bounded by the lateral acceleration) of the turn are randomly chosen from a uniform distribution with parameters depicted in Table~\ref{tab:maneuver_parameters} (reproduced from~\cite{CEAS-GNC-2024-103}).
 After the maneuver is completed, new maneuvers are randomly chosen until the total duration of the trajectory is reached.
 Since no additional parameters are required for this simple scenario, $\mathbf{\psi}$ is a vector of dimension zero ($\mathbf{\psi} \in \mathbb{R}^0$).
+This simple maneuvering logic is maneuver-type independent, meaning that the target's behavior does not depend on its past behavior, which might not be realistic for all targets, but is sufficient for this simple scenario.
+If this effect is to be considered, the model can be extended to include the past behavior of the target as additional conditioning variables as demonstrated by \cite{scholler2021flomo}.

-Trajectories created with this approach are shown in Fig.~\ref{fig:trajectories}.
+Trajectories created with this approach are shown in Fig.~\ref{fig:trajectories} (adapted from~\cite{CEAS-GNC-2024-103}).
 Each dot denotes the change of the maneuver.
 Since the trajectories are simulated with a time discretization of 0.1~s, trajectory data can be obtained and saved for all the simulated time steps.

-Figure~\ref{fig:stochastic_validation} depicts histograms of samples of the distribution of the target positions for different times.
+Figure~\ref{fig:stochastic_validation} (reproduced from~\cite{CEAS-GNC-2024-103}) depicts histograms of samples of the distribution of the target positions for different times.
 The data was created with a computationally expensive Monte Carlo simulation.